linnykoleh/Spring/Notes.md

 ## Testing Spring Applications

 - `TDD` - This approach puts the design under question: if tests are difficult to write, the design should be reconsidered
+- Trying to write at least two tests for each method: one positive and one negative, for methods that can be tested